neildighe/Balsa-Wood-Crane/Balsa Wood Crane Pt.1 9-7-21.md

 Goals:

-To build a balsa wood structure to hold a 200 g load 20 cm above the table top.
+To build a balsa wood structure to hold a 200 g load 20 cm above the tabletop.

 Rules:

-   The base of the crane must only contact the table within a 10 cm x 10 cm square The bottom of the load must be supported 20 cm above the table top The center of the load must be at least 5 cm horizontally outside the base of the crane
+   The base of the crane must only contact the table within a 10 cm x 10 cm square The bottom of the load must be supported 20 cm above the tabletop The center of the load must be at least 5 cm horizontally outside the base of the crane

 Materials and Supplies: